 There is additional information that covers a lot of what has already been said pertaining to the various names given to God or a diety in general.
-There is an abundance of material to be found in Fausset's Bible Dictionary22 and the International Standard Bible Encyclopedia (ISBE)23
+There is an abundance of material to be found in Fausset's Bible Dictionary22 and the International Standard Bible Encyclopedia (ISBE).23

-I have placed basic material here as the basis for presenting who Allah is.
-The material presented represents a small portion of what is available to me on my personal computer.
 Now, common sense dictates that for truth to be found, there must be an analysis of what is presented to insure that the current information does indeed refer to earlier information, thus having a continuous line of presentation that is built upon the foundation.
 It would not matter if this thought were made toward science, mathematics or religion.
 They all must accept that analysis is needed to insure that the properties of the law continue from their foundation.
 Any form of religion, or physical science, that is not tolerant of this analysis must be hiding something.

 There is one item man wants to play with on one hand, and ignore on the other, and that is the factor of time.
 Man plays with time, we guage things by time, commit things by time and allocate units of time.
 Then we turn around and forget all about time when it concerns history.
 The history of religion is no different when it comes to mankind and time.
 When God became the God of Israel, there was only one God.
 When Christ walked the earth, there was only one Messiah.
 When Muhammad received the Qurán, there was only one Christian Church.
 When we look at the Qurán, from Muhammad's view, we must understand the point we are talking about in relationship to mankind's journey upon the stage of history.
+Muhammad received the Qurán in the 600's and the Christian Church was The Church until 1054 when the first division occurred.
+However, we must also include two other minor divisions at this point.
+Where do the Gnostic and Coptic branches fit on the trail of The Church?
+At any rate, in 1054 we see the split between the Orthodox and Catholic Church.
+We had these two branches until 1521 when Martin Luther24 led the breakaway Protestant division from the Catholic church.
+Now, almost 500 years later, we have over 20,000 denominations represented in the World Council of Churches.
+There's no wonder the followers of Islam make some of the statements they do about Christians.